 Etty Bay is located approximately 40 minutes north of Mission Beach and 1.5 hours south of Cairns on the Cassowary Coast.

 The closest major town to Ett Bay is Innisfail on the Bruce Highway.
-To get to Etty Bay, head south on the Bruce Highway from Innisfail until you see a left-turn with signs to Mourilyan Harbour on Mourilyan Harbour Road.
+To get to Etty Bay, head south on the Bruce Highway from Innisfail until you see a left turn with signs to Mourilyan Harbour on Mourilyan Harbour Road.
 Follow this road for approximately 3 KM then turn left onto Etty Bay Road.

 Next, follow Etty Bay Road all the way past the conservation park and down to the beach.
 You will see signs on the side of the road pointing to Etty Bay.
-Remember, this is cassowary habitat and you need to drive slowly.
+Remember, this is a cassowary habitat and you need to drive slowly.
 Cassowaries often wander onto the road and rural properties.

 Once you arrive, there is adequate parking all the way along the beach.